syslog-ng/syslog-ng.github.io/doc/_admin-guide/070_Destinations/030_Elasticsearch-http/001_Elasticsearch-http_options.md

 |Accepted Values:| `index`, `create`|
 |Default:|    N/A| `index`|

-*Description:* This option can be used to modify the type of the data in Elasticsearch destinations.
-Use `op-type(create)` in case of datastreams.
+*Description:* This option can be used to modify how data is stored in Elasticsearch destinations.
+Use `op-type("create")` in case of datastreams.

 ## url()